 You might find a fresh green ‘mallam’ salad made mainly from shredded, traditional Sri Lankan medicinal herbs and spices and freshly grated coconut and shallots; the leaves have all got different medicinal values and a bit of ‘mallam’ gives a raw, green hit to your vegan rice and curry.

 Vegan rice and curry in Sri Lanka isn’t complete without a spicy sambol to add a bit of extra spice, we love the coconut laden ‘pol sambol’ made from freshly ‘scraped’ coconut mixed with a hearty dose of chillies and shallots as well as curry leaves and mustard seeds.

-We love the fact that every time we order it we seem to have a new dish to try but more than that we love the different variety of flavours, textures and ingredients used that are all 100% vegan.
+Your meal always far exceeds it’s humble name in our experience with words like ‘banquet’, ‘feast’, ‘extravaganza’ or just plain ‘heaven’ seeming more appropriate, we love the fact that every time we order it we seem to have a new dish to try but more than that we love the different variety of flavours, textures and ingredients used that are all 100% vegan.

 Check out all of our Sri Lanka vegan travel guides

 We hope our Vegan Guide Rice and Curry in Sri Lanka has been helpful, please let us know if we’ve missed out your favourite dish?